 |Cost||$12.95 per month||$9.99 per month||$8.32 per month|

-Pro Tip: ExpressVPN is currently running a deal for the month of October.
-If you act now, you can secure a 15-month package for only $6.67 a month.
-That’s 49-percent off.
+Pro Tip: The best deal we’ve seen from ExpressVPN was a 15-month package for only $6.67 a month.
+That’s 49-percent off of the $12.95 monthly plan.
 Not bad at all.

-For context, if you look at the plans for SurfShark — one of the cheaper options out there — a six-month subscription is only $6.49 per month.
-If you sign up for their two-year plan, the price drops to only $2.49.
+For context, if you look at the plans for SurfShark — one of the cheaper options out there — a 12-month subscription costs only $3.99 per month, and if you sign up for two years, the price drops further to $2.49.

 If your answer is steak, ExpressVPN has several unique ways to pay — good news for folks who really want to protect their privacy.
 Rather than having to cough up your easily identifiable credit card information, ExpressVPN gives you the option to pay with bitcoin cryptocurrency.
 And while choosing this method won’t guarantee complete anonymity (the blockchain Bitcoin is based on is publicly available), it’s far easier to obfuscate than plunking down your debit card.2